ablazleon/udagram_microservices/README.md

 ### Steps

-1 Using jenkins X => a problem in an environment, on't know which beacuse the name is so long so it is create another cluster in eks with a shorter name
+1 Using jenkins X => a problem in an environment: services seems unaccesible and also the frotend=> so it is accessed with k8s alone

 #### 1.1 Set up cluster
 #### 1.2 Set up the service